Text Size: A A

 PlugRising energy costs and inflation

 • Like all businesses, we are affected by price increases and labor market pressures.
-We are deliberately not seeking an opportunity to earn greater return on investments as part of this request.

 • If this rate change is approved, Versant Power will still offer distribution rates and total average residential bills that are lower than most comparable New England utilities.